OneRaynyDay/GotosGEMM/README.md

 # GotosGEMM

-**Implemented GEMM via GEPP & GEBP, which is the fastest theoretical GEMM variant according to Kazushige Goto.** To use stack-allocated, fixed size arrays in C++, use:
+**Implemented GEMM via GEPP & GEBP, which is the fastest theoretical GEMM variant (of the 6 different types) according to Kazushige Goto.** To use stack-allocated, fixed size arrays in C++, use:

     static_gemm.hpp